Charles-Ndugire/django-week3/README.md

 ## Acknowledgments

-Moringa School for guidance throughout the entire project
+The Moringa School for guidance throughout the entire project.